-ARTICLE 409 FULL FAITH AND CREDIT
+ARTICLE 401 FULL FAITH AND CREDIT

-409.1 DECISION FINAL - Except as otherwise provided in Article Nine of the Constitution of the United States Olympic & Paralympic Committee and in its Bylaws with respect to binding arbitration in disputes involving the rights of certain individuals to participate in competition, the final decision of the National Board of Review shall be final in all cases, subject to the right of appeal to the Board of Directors as provided herein.
+401.1 DECISION FINAL - Except as otherwise provided in Article Nine of the Constitution of the United States Olympic & Paralympic Committee and in its Bylaws with respect to binding arbitration in disputes involving the rights of certain individuals to participate in competition, the final decision of the National Board of Review shall be final in all cases, subject to the right of appeal to the Board of Directors as provided in the USA Swimming Operating Policy Manual.

-409.2 ENFORCEMENT - Final decisions rendered by the National Board of Review and the U.S. Center for SafeSport shall, when applicable, be recognized and fully enforced in all Zones and LSCs of USA Swimming.
+401.2 ENFORCEMENT - Final decisions rendered by the National Board of Review and the U.S. Center for SafeSport shall, when applicable, be recognized and fully enforced in all Zones and LSCs of USA Swimming.